jundalisay/superb/content/en/research/mohammad/quran/sura-002f.md

 ---
 title: "Rules for the Direction of Prayer (Qiblah)"
-heading: "Sura 2e of the Quran Simplified"
+heading: "Sura 2e "
-date: 2022-01-26
+weight: 14
 image: "/covers/quran.jpg"
 description: "This is the Book in which there is no doubt, a guide for the righteous."
 ---